mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`roundClass(tagName[, className[, options]])`:

     Rounds all of the elements that match the ``tagName`` and ``className`` specifiers, using the options provided.  ``tagName`` or ``className`` can be ``null`` to match all tags or classes.
     For more information about the options, see the :mochiref:`roundElement` function.

+    *Availability*:
+        Available in MochiKit 1.3.1+

 :mochidef:`roundElement(element[, options])`:

     Immediately round the corners of the specified element.
 The element can be given as either a string with the element ID, or as an element object.

     The options mapping has the following defaults:

     ========= =================